BBC Radio Berkshire: Awards

-Transmitters
+Technical

 The Hannington transmitter for BBC Radio Berkshire's 104.1 FM frequency is located on Cottington Hill (close to Watership Down).
-Along with the BBC's signal it also carries television channels and Heart South on 102.9 FM.
 The 104.1 FM signal can be heard over most of Hampshire, certainly more than BBC Radio Solent.
-The Fountain House transmitter carries Heart South on 97 FM and BBC Radio Berkshire on 104.4 FM since 1991.
-The Henley-on-Thames transmitter which carries BBC Radio Berkshire on 94.6 FM also carries Heart South on 103.4 FM.
-The Windsor transmitter carries BBC Radio Berkshire on 95.4 FM.
+The 104.4 FM signal comes from the Fountain House transmitter in Reading.
+The 94.6 FM signal comes from the Henley-on-Thames transmitter.
+The 95.4 FM signal comes from the Windsor transmitter.

 Since 31 July 2004, DAB broadcasts have come from the NOW Digital Berkshire & North Hampshire 12D multiplex from Coppid Beech (at the junction of the B3408 and A329(M) in west Bracknell), Hannington and Hemdean (just north of Caversham).
 The Basingstoke DAB transmitter (between Cliddesden and Winslade near the A339 in Hampshire) was added on 3 October 2005.

-Since June 2016, BBC Radio Berkshire has been available on Freeview TV channel 719.
+Since June 2016, the station has been available on Freeview TV channel 711 in the BBC South and BBC London regions.
 It also streams online via BBC Sounds.

 Programming

-Local programming is produced and broadcast from the BBC's Reading studios from 6am – 10pm on Sundays – Fridays and from 6am – 6pm and 8-10pm on Saturdays.
+Local programming is produced and broadcast from the BBC's Reading studios from 6 am to 10 pm on Sundays to Fridays and from 6 am to 6 pm and 8 pm to 10 pm on Saturdays.

-Off-peak programming, including the late show from 10pm – 1am, originates from BBC Radio Solent in Southampton.
+Some off-peak programming originates from BBC Radio Solent in Southampton.
+The station usually broadcasts the whole of the Late Night programme, a programme carried by all BBC local radio stations (except in the case of sports coverage), which is broadcast between 10pm and 1am.